 A Philosophical Debate With Tangible Rewards

 ‘Imprisoned by the Riddles of Reality’ is one of those quintessentially Outer Worlds quests—wrapped in philosophical debate but ultimately decided by which loot you want most.
-Two Anchoresses trapped in their cells have been arguing about violence, war, and morality for who knows how long.
+Two Anchoresses trapped in their cell have been arguing about violence, war, and morality for who knows how long.
 They need books to settle their dispute, and you’re the errand runner who gets to play judge.

 Let’s break down where to find both books, how to navigate the monastery’s various skill gates, and which Anchoress deserves your agreement (or which reward deserves your attention).